 Started in the 1990s, the Doris and Donald Fisher Fund has played a significant role in the expansion of high-quality charter schools.
 Most notably, the Fisher Fund helped grow KIPP from just two schools in Houston and New York City to 141 public charter schools across 20 states serving more than 50,000 students.
 In addition to its work with KIPP, the Fisher Fund is a longtime philanthropic supporter of the California Charter Schools Association and the Charter School Growth Fund, which supports the expansion of high-performing charter school networks.

 The Charter School Hall of Fame was initiated by the National Alliance in 2007 and now has 26 members.
 Each year nominations are accepted and evaluated by a selection panel that chooses new honorees based on: their pioneering efforts in the development/growth of charter schools; their long term commitment and contributions to charter schools and education; their innovative ideas and successful implementation of those ideas; and their inspiration to others in the charter school movement.
-To learn more about the criteria for selection and see a full list of past inductees, click here.

 About Public Charter Schools